Lancet Countdown 2025: Climate Change Drives Record Health Threats Worldwide

 Are Vector-Borne Diseases Spreading Due to Climate Change?

-Malaria transmission is similarly affected, with the report documenting increased suitability for Plasmodium falciparum transmission at higher altitudes in the East African highlands, threatening populations with little prior exposure and limited immunity.
+Malaria transmission is similarly affected, with the Lancet Countdown documenting increased suitability for Plasmodium falciparum transmission at higher altitudes in the East African highlands, threatening populations with little prior exposure and limited immunity.
 The months suitable for malaria transmission have expanded in multiple endemic regions.
 Additionally, tick-borne diseases such as Lyme disease and tick-borne encephalitis are spreading northward in Europe and North America as warmer winters allow tick populations to survive and reproduce in previously inhospitable areas.

 The intersection of climate change and vector-borne disease requires integrated public health responses.
 Surveillance systems need upgrading to detect outbreaks in newly affected areas, healthcare workers require training in diagnosing unfamiliar tropical diseases, and vaccine development must be accelerated.
 The Lancet Countdown emphasizes that current health system preparedness is insufficient, with many countries in newly affected zones lacking the diagnostic capacity, vector control infrastructure, and clinical expertise to manage emerging outbreaks effectively.